TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission: Analysis

 Using the \tess\, data, we report a secondary eclipse depth of $\delta_S=1053\pm 88$ parts per million (ppm) of units of relative flux in the \tess\, band.
 The \tess\, bandpass window, or spectral response function, is centered at roughly 800 nm (0.8 microns) and spans 600--1000 nm \citep{sullivan15}, so we are measuring the relative brightness of the BD to the star at only these wavelengths.
 We use this relative brightness to derive an effective temperature for the BD.
 Adopting the equation used for the secondary eclipse depth from \cite{charbonneau2005}, we have:

 where $S(\lambda)$ is the \tess\, spectral response function, $F_b(\lambda)$ is the flux of the BD, $F_\star(\lambda)$ is the stellar flux, and the limits of the integrals are the lower and upper limits of $S(\lambda)$ (600--1000 nm) since it falls to zero outside of this bandpass wavelength range.
 In order to derive the BD effective temperature $T_{b, {\rm eff}}$, we simplify Equation \ref{eq:emission1} by assuming a blackbody profile for both the star and BD.
-This is a reasonable assumption given we are using the \tess\, bandpass at optical wavelengths where BDs with $T_{\rm eff} \gtrapprox 1800$K are approximately blackbody-like \citep{sonora21}.
-Given the mass and age of the BD, this is a reasonable assumption.
-This means that $F(\lambda) = \pi B(\lambda,T)$ where $B(\lambda,T)$ is the Planck function, so Equation \ref{eq:emission1} becomes:
+We note that the model atmospheres from \cite{sonora21} show several absorption features within the \tess\, bandpass especially strongly at temperatures below $T_{\rm eff} \leq 1500$K, so by choosing to implement a simpler blackbody profile for the BD, we are potentially ignoring the effect that these features have, even at higher temperatures where they are shallower.
+However, the \cite{sonora21} models are not designed to include the effects of stellar irradiation, and so, this further complicates a direct use of these BD atmospheric models in the case of the TOI-2119 system.
+Given this, we use a blackbody profile to represent the SED of the BD, acknowledging that despite the actual SED potentially being more feature-rich and complex, we do not yet have the full model framework or relevant data in other bandpasses to address the stellar irradiation that is present.
+With that aside, our equation $F(\lambda) = \pi B(\lambda,T)$ where $B(\lambda,T)$ is the Planck function, changes Equation \ref{eq:emission1} to: